mwrnd/notes/XDMA_Communication/README.md

 #### Floating-Point Block

 Add a [Floating-Point](https://docs.xilinx.com/v/u/en-US/pg060-floating-point) block to the stream as an example of something useful.
-Connect its `S_AXIS` inputs to the `M??_AXIS` outputs of the *AXI4-Stream Broadcaster*.
+Connect its `S_AXIS_?` inputs to the `M??_AXIS` outputs of the *AXI4-Stream Broadcaster*.
+Its *aclk* and *aresetn* signals should connect to *axi_aclk* and *axi_aresetn* of the XDMA Block.

 Each pair of 32-bit=4-byte single precision floating-point values in the 64-Bit=8-Byte Host-to-Card (H2C) stream gets multiplied to produce a floating-point value in the 64-Bit=8-Byte Card-to-Host (C2H) stream.
 Half as many reads from C2H are necessary as writes to H2C.

 ![Floating-Point Block](img/Floating-Point_Block.png)

-The floating-point blocks are set up to multiply their inputs.
+The floating-point block is set up to multiply the inputs.

 ![Floating-Point Block Settings](img/Floating-Point_Settings.png)